talbano/equate/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no errors, warnings, or notes.
+There were no errors or warnings.

+There was one note about upgreek.sty, which is being distributed in accordance with the license.

 ## Downstream dependencies
 Downstream dependency SGP has been checked.